MatteoBrentegani/PPO/PPO_CentralizedCritic/README.md

-# PPO with Centralized Criticv
+# PPO with Centralized Critic

 # Summary
 This code implement a multiple agent version of PPO with centralized critic.